wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

 Only one requestor of the review and one reviewer, optionally one person who is learning the area.
 Requestor and learner can be the same person

-Requestors goal is to make sure their code is correct
+Requestors goal is to make sure their code is correct.

 Reviewers goal is to make sure the code is correct, check for any unknowns and to sign off on the review, check for tests